palmasop/VoiceTyper/README.md

    - Select "Settings"
    - Enter your Azure region and key
    - Choose your preferred language
+   - Or use the default shared credentials (limited usage)

 ## Usage

-1. Press the default hotkey (Ctrl + Shift + /) to start voice input
+1. Press the default hotkey (Ctrl + Shift + S) to start voice input
    - You can change this in Settings
 2. Start speaking
 3. Press the hotkey again to stop